Black farmers say Inflation Reduction Act reneges on promises for debt relief

 It’s been more than a year since Bonner, who is Black, got that letter from the USDA, but his loan still hasn’t been forgiven.
 Now he believes it will never be erased.

 Thousands of others in Bonner’s shoes are also questioning if they will ever see any debt relief, according to a national group of Black farmers.
-That’s because a provision in the Inflation Reduction Act — which President Biden— has significantly reduced the amount of funds allocated to farmers for debt relief.
+That’s because a provision in the Inflation Reduction Act — which President Biden signed into law on Tuesday — has significantly reduced the amount of funds allocated to farmers for debt relief.
 The bill also removed wording that specifically carved out money for Black farmers to erase their USDA loans.

-The Emergency Relief for Farmers of Color Act, which passed last year alongside the American Rescue Plan, called for.
+The Emergency Relief for Farmers of Color Act, which passed last year alongside the American Rescue Plan, called for $4 billion in loan forgiveness to farmers of color.
 In addition to providing aid to Black growers who have struggled during the pandemic, the emergency funding marked the first step in correcting decades of discrimination that some farmers say they have faced at the hands of the USDA.

 Yet the loan-forgiveness program has been removed from the inflation measure before any dollars could reach farmers like Bonner.